sigmaSd/Stimulator/README.md

 | Italian    | 12.90          |
 | Portuguese | 87.10          |

-- Translations with less than 70% completion will not embedded to the app
+- Translations with less than 70% completion will not be embedded into the app